 Immediately contact the creditor associated with the fraudulent activity both by telephone and then with a follow-up letter expressly stating the problem.

-Password Accounts: If you have closed a credit card account due to fraud and have opened a new account - insist on password-only accounts.
+Password accounts: If you have closed a credit card account due to fraud and have opened a new account, insist on password-only accounts.

 Immediately call the fraud help lines of each of the three major credit bureaus to inform them of the situation.
-Be sure to tell the credit bureaus to flag your file with a fraud alert including a statement that creditors should call you for permission before opening any new accounts in your name.
+Be sure to tell the credit bureaus to flag your file with a fraud alert or security freeze, including a statement that creditors should call you for permission before opening any new accounts in your name.

 Trans Union Fraud Victim Assistance Department